znsio/specmatic-documentation/documentation/language.md

 A contract is an API specification.
 It describes the provider endpoints, the requests it accepts, the responses it returns and the data types it support etc.

 Contracts are text files which you can create with any text editor.
-Just make sure that the extension is ".qontract".
+Just make sure that the extension is ".spec".

 Visual Studio Code and IntelliJ Idea support [syntax highlighting](syntax_highlighting.html).
 We recommend setting up an editor if you want to write these contracts on a regular basis.